 The initial cost of property, plant and equipment comprises its purchase price, including

-directly attributable costs of bringing an asset to working condition and location for its
+other directly attributable costs of bringing an asset to working condition and location for

-such as repairs and maintenance, are normally charged to the statements of profit and loss
+operation, such as repairs and maintenance, are normally charged to the statements of

-in the period in which the costs are incurred.
-Major inspection and overhaul expenditure is
+profit and loss in the period in which the costs are incurred.
+Major inspection and overhaul

 When significant parts of plant and equipment are required to be replaced at intervals, the